 3. Global Competence – focus on people’s global skills early on

-One great lesson in the HBR article “Companies don’t go global, people do” is that an organization should never lose focus on the importance of supporting their people’s global skills.
+One great lesson in the HBR article “Companies don’t go global, people do” is that an organization should never lose focus on the importance of supporting their people’s global skills and invest in global competence.
 When organizations start out with global communications, often there is no such thing as a “global manager”.
 There is no global.
 When an individual is tasked to manage the internal process of getting materials translated into another language, there is a huge potential for learning.
 However, most often this process is seen as an arbitrary addition to the task they were given when they were hired for the job.

 This opportunity for learning is probably one of the most understated benefits in the early stages of maturation.
 When someone is taking the lead on the global roll-out of their corporate communications, they potentially set themselves up to become the global manager of that organization.
 This may scare most individuals with little “global” experience.
 However, as the article also mentions, the learning process doesn’t have to be rocket science and can be learned “as they go.”